atomone-hub/genesis/README.md

 appears to be a great cultural chasm that shows no sign of closing about our role and responsibilities as compared to our profit interests.

-These have now made clear the need for a new hub with a renewed focus and alignment to serve as the canonical minimal IBC/ICS token hub with respect to Cosmos, and secondarily to serve as the main base for a political party with respect to Gaia to champion the ideals of sovereignty, security and decentralization everywhere.
+These have now made clear the need for an alternative hub with a renewed focus and alignment to serve as the canonical minimal IBC/ICS token hub with respect to Cosmos, and secondarily to serve as the main base for a political party with respect to Gaia to champion the ideals of sovereignty, security and decentralization everywhere.

 ### Vision and Missions
-The vision behind this AtomOne fork is to be an alternative minimal fork of Gaia ("cosmoshub4") running on standby to prepare for all contingencies, and also to operate as a political party base in relation to Gaia.
+The vision behind this AtomOne fork is to be an alternative minimal fork of Gaia ("cosmoshub4") running alongside Gaia to prepare for all contingencies, and also to operate as a political party base in relation to Gaia.
 We strive to complement the broader Cosmos ecosystem while introducing innovative solutions and perspectives.
 Our goals are not just to resolve current challenges but are also to set a new precedent for adaptive and responsive self-organization in